dimmyvi/tigress-requirements/draft-tigress-requirements.md

 ## Arbitrary Messaging Channel (Email / WhatsApp / SMS / Signal / etc.)

 The Provisioning Information MAY be sent from Sender to Receiver over an arbitrary messaging channel, but that would not provide a good user experience.
 Users MAY need to copy and paste the Provisioning Information, or need a special application to handle some new file type.
 This violates (Req-SmoothUX).
 If multiple round trips were required the user would need to manually managing multiple payloads of Provisioning Information.
 This would be very hard for anyone non technical and greatly limit adoption.
-This violates (Req-Simplicity).
+This violates (Req-NontechnicalUX).

 ## GSS-API, Kerberos